100. Principles of Sociology. Open to freshmen and sophomores.

 590. Proseminar in Social Psychology.
 Graduate standing or permission of instructor.
 Some background in social psychology is desirable.
 (3).
 (SS).

 A graduate-level introduction to social psychology from a sociological perspective.
 Open to advanced undergraduates as well, but they are advised to consult with the instructor before registering.
 The course considers major theoretical and empirical contributions to sociological social psychology, including early as well as contemporary classics.
 Topics covered include social interaction, attitude and belief systems, roles and reference groups, socialization, and social structure and personality.
-The class will be structured mainly around discussion of reading.
-Evaluation will be based on several short papers or prelim-type essay exams.
-(H. Schuman)
+The class will be structured mainly around discussion of readings, which will be drawn from the volume, Sociological Perspectives on Social Psychology and a core reading list available in the Sociology Graduate Office, plus a small number of additional selections yet to be determined.
+Evaluation will be based on several short-papers or prelim-type essay exams.
+(J. House)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index